BioInf2305/scalepopgen_v0/read_me/explore_genetic_structure/run_pca_admixture.md

     nj_yml                      = "${baseDir}/parameters/plots/fst_nj.yml"
     est_1_min_ibs_based_nj_tree = true
     ibs_nj_yml                  = "${baseDir}/parameters/plots/ibs_nj.yml"
-When all the parameters are set, we can run the tool.
-In our case we used conda configuration profile and set maximum 10 processes that can be executed in parallel by each executor.
-After we moved to **scalepopgen** folder, we execute the following command:
+After setting the parameter file, choose any profile, we prefer, mamba, and set maximum 10 processes that can be executed in parallel by each executor.
+From within the **scalepopgen** folder, execute the following command:
 ```
-nextflow run scalepopgen.nf -qs 10 -profile conda
+nextflow run scalepopgen.nf -profile mamba,test_genstruct -resume -qs 10
 ```
 You can check all the other command running options with the option help :
 ```